clcoffey/innershift.github.io/content/english/blog/25-10-28-From-CXO-to-Costume.md

 title: "From CXO to Costume: When Your Identity Is Built on Achievements, Who Are You When the Applause Stops?"
 date: 2025-10-28T10:00:00+06:00
 # post image
-#image: "images/blog/from-ceo-to-costume.jpg"
+image: "images/blog/from-ceo-to-costume.jpg"
 # author
 author: "Cristina Coffey"
 # post type (regular/featured)
 type: "regular"
 # meta description
-description: "When your identity is tied to achievements, what happens when the applause stops?
-Explore how to reconnect with your authentic self."
+description: "When identity is built on achievements, the applause fades — learn how to reclaim your authentic self and move beyond the costume of success."
 tags:
   - persona
   - authenticity
   - leadership
   - inner work
   - personal growth
+  - identity
+  - midlife
 reading_time: "5 min"
 slug: from-cxo-to-costume
 # post draft